FZBunny/applepi/README.md

 ```
  to install.
 (Note that the "./" is necessary.)

-Of course, an Apple II of any kind isn't much use without a disk or two.
+- Of course, an Apple II of any kind isn't much use without a disk or two.
 To find disk-image files on the 'web, google "apple ii disk images".
 One place I occasionally go is  https://www.apple.asimov.net/images/, but there's lots others.
+A note about games:  if a game fails to boot, put it in the 'Floppy 2' drive, and boot dos3.
+Then enter   ``` RUN HELLO,D2 ``` .
+If that fails (it won't), catalog disk 2 to find the game's file name: ``` CATALOG,D2 ``` ; then ``` BRUN ``` whatever the name is.
+- When you do boot a floppy disk image, you will hear a series of 'tick' sounds.
+These are a kind-of lame attempt to mimic the sound of head seeks as the drive moves from track to track.
+They will be replaced by proper recorded sounds someday.

 Not a lot more here yet, but here's a perty picture:
 ### Splash screen